Land Records Information System in India | Features, Benefits & Online Access

 - Track changes in ownership history

-Objectives of Land Records Information System
+Objectives of the Land Records Information System in India

 The LRIS initiative is guided by four major objectives: